 - Select a book and its index, that in your (the applicant’s) opinion is a good example of your work, that demonstrates acceptable indexing practice, and conformity with indexing conventions and standards, and which satisfies these conditions:

-- The index includes subjects and concepts as well as proper names, so that it provides examples of subject analysis in its presentation of headings and subheadings.
+- The index must include subjects and concepts as well as proper names, so that it provides examples of subject analysis in its presentation of headings and subheadings.
 That is, an index consisting entirely of names does not meet this criterion.

-- The index is substantial in size, comprising a minimum of six pages, double column.
+- The index must be substantial in size, comprising a minimum of six pages, double column.

 - Please also prepare an explanation of any conditions, requirements or constraints (imposed, say, by a publisher) that in your view significantly affected the compilation of the index submitted.
 These notes will be considered by the Panel in assessing the application.
 Please provide the explanation on a separate page attached to the application.